The latest version of CSS, as of 2024

 }

-: Hints to the browser about which properties of an element are expected to change, improving performance.
+will-change: Hints to the browser about which properties of an element are expected to change, improving performance.

 .animated {